Eastern diamondback rattlesnake: Venom

 The eastern diamondback rattlesnake has the reputation of being the most dangerous venomous snake in North America.
 While not usually aggressive, it is large and powerful.
 Wright and Wright mentioned a mortality rate of 30%, but other studies show a mortality rate of 10–20% (untreated).
+The eastern diamondback rattlesnake is a major leader of fatal snakebites within its geographical range.